Fighting piracy on Google

 Google Drive Piracy Explained

-Apart from YouTube piracy and illegal distribution of content via the world's biggest search engine, Google cloud storage is another battlefield for right holders trying to stop massive copyright violations.
-Google Drive attracts over 2.9 billion monthly visits and is often used for unauthorized sharing of digital books, copies of magazines, and media.
+Apart from YouTube piracy and illegal distribution of content via the world's biggest search engine, Google cloud storage is another battlefield for copyright owners trying to stop massive copyright violations.
+Google Drive attracts over 2.9 billion monthly visits and is often used for unauthorized sharing of illegal content such as digital books, copies of magazines, and media.
 Given Google Drive is a cyberlocker, pirated content can be accessed via a direct link only.
 Effective prevention of Google Drive piracy from spreading requires constant scanning of social media, streaming sites, and forums used for publications of direct infringing links.